planetfederal/workshops/workshops/geoserver/style/source/ysld/polygon.rst

    .. image:: /style/img/LabelAnchorPoint.svg

-   The property **label-anchor** provides two numbers expressing how a label is aligned with respect to the centroid.
+   The property **anchor** provides two numbers expressing how a label is aligned with respect to the centroid.
 The first value controls the horizontal alignment, while the second value controls the vertical alignment.
 Alignment is expressed between 0.0 and 1.0 as shown in the following table.

    +----------+---------+---------+---------+
    |          | Left    | Center  | Right   |